 No meetings, one training and occasional serving of communion

-This group of volunteers is comprised of ordained Presbyterian officers-- elders, deacons, and pastors--who are willing to serve communion in worship or to shut-ins.
-Training and ordination are required, but servers need not be ordained at First Presbyterian Church or currently serving on either Session or the Board of Deacons.
+This group of volunteers is comprised of ordained Presbyterian officers-- elders, deacons, and pastors--who are willing to serve communion in worship or in home to shut-ins.
+Training and ordination is required, but servers need not be ordained at First Presbyterian Church or currently serving on either Session or the Board of Deacons to serve communion.
 Training is arranged through a pastor.

 Memorial and Funeral Reception Committee